 Letter 6.7: Letters as Comfort During Absence

-The following thought-units together cover the required assigned Latin for 6.7; study them as a continuous passage and be prepared to translate the full selection on the AP Exam.
+Study these thought-units as a continuous passage and be ready to translate the full selection.

 Latin: Scribis te absentia mea non mediocriter affici unumque habere solacium, quod pro me libellos meos teneas, saepe etiam in vestigio meo colloces.